Yahyakiani/Css_Notes/Psychology/Theories.md

 #### Theories of Emotion

--  **James-Lange theory of emotion**  James and Lange proposed that we experience emotions as a result of physiological changes that produce specifi c sensations.
-The brain interprets these sensations as specifi c kinds of emotional experiences (see the fi rst part of Figure 2).
+-  **James-Lange theory of emotion**  James and Lange proposed that we experience emotions as a result of physiological changes that produce specific sensations.
+The brain interprets these sensations as specific kinds of emotionalexperiences (see the fi rst part of Figure 2).
 This view has come to be called the James-Lange theory of emotion
    - They suggested that for every major emotion there is an accompanying physiological or “gut” reaction of internal organs—called a **visceral experience**
    - **Drawback** James-Lange theory has some serious drawbacks, however.
 For the theory to be valid, visceral changes would have to occur relatively quickly because we experience some emotions—such as fear upon hearing a stranger rapidly approaching on a dark night—almost instantaneously.
-Yet emotional experiences frequently occur even before there is time for certain physiological changes to be set into motion.
+Yet emotionalexperiences frequently occur even before there is time for certain physiological changes to be set into motion.
-Because of the slowness with which some visceral changes take place, it is hard to see how they could be the source of immediate emotional experience
+Because of the slowness with which some visceral changes take place, it is hard to see how they could be the source of immediate emotionalexperience
-     - **Another issue**:  Physiological arousal does not invariably produce emotional experience.
+     - **Another issue**:  Physiological arousal does not invariably produce emotionalexperience.
 For example, a person who is jogging has an increased heartbeat and respiration rate as well as many of the other physiological changes associated with certain emotions.
 Yet joggers typically do not think of such changes in terms of emotion